Simhyeon/r4d/docs/meta.md

 ### DONE

+* [x] Change iterator value naming -> $:
+* [x] Name can be empty space which is problem
+* [x] Refactor namespace rule
+* [-] --Greedy double quote rules-- This is impossible or hard to make
+* [x] Make error consistent so that failed invoke calways yield error message
+* [x] Escape char doesn't work at all..
+All escape characters all just printed as it is.
+* [x] Line ending consistency
+- Give user an option to use preferred line ending
 * [-] Make syscmd call unsafe and allow only when sudo was given
 - Maybe this is fine?
 Because some command should require auth anyway?
 * [x] Make undef line is deleted